romanz/amodem/README.md

-# Hardware-based SSH/GPG agent
+# Hardware-based SSH/GPG/age agent

 [![Build](https://github.com/romanz/trezor-agent/actions/workflows/ci.yml/badge.svg)](https://github.com/romanz/trezor-agent/actions)
 [![Chat](https://badges.gitter.im/romanz/trezor-agent.svg)](https://gitter.im/romanz/trezor-agent)

-This project allows you to use various hardware security devices to operate GPG and SSH.
+This project allows you to use various hardware security devices to operate GPG, SSH and age.
 Instead of keeping your key on your computer and decrypting it with a passphrase when you want to use it, the key is generated and stored on the device and never reaches your computer.
 Read more about the design [here](doc/DESIGN.md).

-You can do things like sign your emails, git commits, and software packages, manage your passwords (with [pass](https://www.passwordstore.org/) and [gopass](https://www.justwatch.com/gopass/), among others), authenticate web tunnels and file transfers, and more.
+You can do things like sign your emails, git commits, and software packages, manage your passwords (with [pass](https://www.passwordstore.org/) and [passage](https://github.com/FiloSottile/passage), among others), authenticate web tunnels and file transfers, and more.

 See the following blog posts about this tool: